NOT FOR DISSEMINATION IN THE UNITED STATES OR TO U.S. NEWSWIRE SERVICES

-The Company will raise up to US$32 million to fund the acquisition, by completing a non-brokered private placement (the “Private Placement”) of subscription receipts (the “Subscription Receipts”), through issuing up to 40,000,000 Subscription Receipts at a price of US$0.80.
-The proceeds (the “Escrowed Funds”) of the private placement will be placed in escrow following closing to be held by an escrow agent.
+The Company intends to raise up to US$32 million to fund the acquisition, by completing a non-brokered private placement (the “Private Placement”) of subscription receipts (the “Subscription Receipts”), through the issuance of up to 40,000,000 Subscription Receipts at a price of US$0.80 per Subscription Receipt.
+The proceeds (the “Escrowed Funds”) of the private placement will be placed in escrow to be held by Computershare Trust Company of Canada (the “Escrow Agent”), as escrow agent.

-The Escrowed Funds will be released to the Company once the confirmation drilling yields satisfactory results and New Pacific selects to complete the acquisition of the Target Company.
-Upon the release of the Escrowed Funds to the Company the subscription receipts will automatically convert into common shares of the Company on a one to one basis.
+The Escrow Agent will release the Escrowed Funds to the Company once the confirmation drilling yields satisfactory results and New Pacific elects to complete the acquisition of Alcira.
+Upon the release of the Escrowed Funds to the Company the Subscription Receipts will automatically convert into common shares of the Company on a one to one basis.
 In the event that the confirmation drill results are not acceptable to New Pacific, the transaction shall not proceed, the Escrowed Funds will be returned to the subscribers and the Subscription Receipts will be cancelled.

-It is anticipated that Silvercorp Metals Inc., a 16% shareholder in the Company, will subscribe for 50% of the Private Placement.
+It is anticipated that Silvercorp Metals Inc., a 16% shareholder in the Company, will subscribe for 50% of the Private Placement (US$16 million).